Somali language: Morphology

 Somali is an agglutinative language, and also shows properties of inflection.
 Affixes mark many grammatical meanings, including aspect, tense and case.

 Somali has an old prefixal verbal inflection restricted to four common verbs, with all other verbs undergoing inflection by more obvious suffixation.
 This general pattern is similar to the stem alternation that typifies Cairene Arabic.

-Changes in pitch are used for grammatical rather than lexical purposes.
-This includes distinctions of gender, number and case.
-In some cases, these distinctions are marked by tone alone (e.g. Ínan, "boy"; inán, "girl").

 Somali has two sets of pronouns: independent (substantive, emphatic) pronouns and clitic (verbal) pronouns.
 The independent pronouns behave grammatically as nouns, and normally occur with the suffixed article -ka/-ta (e.g. adiga, "you").
 This article may be omitted after a conjunction or focus word.
 For example, adna meaning "and you..." (from adi-na).
 Clitic pronouns are attached to the verb and do not take nominal morphology.
 Somali marks clusivity in the first person plural pronouns; this is also found in a number of other East Cushitic languages, such as Rendille and Dhaasanac.

 As in various other Afro-Asiatic languages, Somali is characterized by polarity of gender, whereby plural nouns usually take the opposite gender agreement of their singular forms.
 For example, the plural of the masculine noun dibi ("bull") is formed by converting it into feminine dibi.
 Somali is unusual among the world's languages in that the object is unmarked for case while the subject is marked, though this feature is found in other Cushitic languages such as Oromo.